Horsestory Book Series

 Click a book cover or title below to go to the book's detail page providing a table of contents and more information about the book.

 This book is in the process of being revised and updated to be even bigger and better!
-Projected release date is Fall 2023.
+Projected release date is early 2024.

 This first book begins with the arrival of horses in America with the early explorers and continues up through the Civil War and the assassination of Abraham Lincoln.
 Did you know horses were instrumental in helping John Wilkes Booth escape?